 The Windham Area Interfaith Ministry (WAIM) Community Garden was “created” in 1993 as a communal organic garden space for people who had no other place to exercise their growing heritage, or simply produce vegetables as a supplement to their diets or income.

 Today, it consists of two sections: the “Upper Half” (90’ x 175’) is divided into twenty-four 20’x20’ plots for individual gardeners to cultivate.
 The individuals have full control over where the yield from their plots goes.

 The lower portion of the garden (70’x100’) is the “Communal Half” — a large vegetable garden maintained by volunteers, the produce from which is donated to the Covenant Soup Kitchen and the ACCESS food bank.

 - Eminence Ink’s DIY Tie-Dye StationWhen: 10am-2pm

-What: Eminence Ink has generously sponsored a DIY Tie-Dye Station at Veggiestock with all of the proceeds benefitting the Windham Community Food Network.
+What: Eminence Ink has generously sponsored a DIY Tie-Dye Station at Veggiestock with all of the proceeds benefiting the Windham Community Food Network.

 Bring something from home and make your own tie-dye for just $3!
 Don’t have anything you’d like to make psychedelic?
-No worries! $5 gets you a reusable shopping bag and time to tie-dye.
+No worries! $5 gets you a bandana or $10 a reusable bag and time to tie-dye.

 What: Our neighbors at WAIM are hosting a clothing swap table!
 This is an opportunity for you to bring in clothes you no longer wear and trade them in for something else you will. & if there’s nothing in your closet you’d like to part with you can purchase each item of clothing just $1.
 Whatta steal!